-Unless you are planning to do something no one has done before, don't let anyone talk you into a bespoke development for your e-commerce store.
-There are many great e-commerce packages around and paying through the nose for something that will stroke the developer's ego – but otherwise be less flexible and much, much more expensive long term – doesn't make any sense.
+Unless you are planning to do something no one has done before, don't let anyone talk you into a bespoke development for your ecommerce store.
+There are many great ecommerce packages around, and paying through the nose for something that will be less flexible and much, much more expensive long term doesn't make any sense.

 Let the world know

-The biggest priorities are having something to sell that people want and making sure you can do that profitably.
+The biggest priorities are a) having something to sell that people want to buy, and b) making sure you can do that profitably.
 Then you need to focus on marketing and measuring results.
-If no one visits your e-commerce store, you won't make any sales.
+If no one visits your ecommerce store, you won't make any sales.
 These are the areas to focus on.

 Chris Barling is chairman of SellerDeck, a company he co-founded in 1996.
 An ecommerce expert, enthusiastic entrepreneur and business angel, Chris has a passion for helping small businesses take advantage of new technology.
 He has over 30 year' experience in the IT industry.